AgencyPMG/ProgrammingChallenges/ec2-instance/README.md

 note the variables and outputs and implement the module code in the `instance` subdirectory.

+When we receive your solution, we will init, plan, and apply it to our AWS environment in order to evaluate that it completes without error and implements the requirements completely.

 ## Acceptance Criteria

+- Your solution is expected to init, plan, and apply cleanly without any errors.
 - The VPC and security group community modules are used in `vpc.tf` and will be included during `terraform init`.
 They should not be reimplemented.
-- Your solution is expected to init, plan, and apply cleanly without any errors.
 - Your solution should output the public IP and instance ID after applying.
 - When reviewing your solution, we should be able to ssh in to the instance at using the attached elastic IP and get in using a public key we provide.